 Burns & Sunburns

-- Good for soothing and treating burns and sunburns, simply apply juice from a leaf directly to burned area.
+- Good for soothing, simply smear gel topically to area.
 See also Sunburn Relief Home Remedies.
-Especially handy in the home for kitchen burns!
+Especially handy in the house for kitchen traumas!

-- Three times daily take 1 to 2 TBS of juice/gel.
+- Three times daily consume 1 to 2 TBS of juice/gel.
 This will act like a general tonic and mild regulator of the bowels.